leozizz/frontendmentor-qrcode-challenge/README.md

-# Frontend Mentor - Huddle landing page with single introductory section solution
+# Frontend Mentor - QR Code component challenge solution

 This is a solution to the [QR code component challenge](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.